rebelsky/sams-assorted-musings-reflections/sabbatical-report-2020-07-19.md

 the project for modern Web frameworks and further steering us forward.
 I look forward to continuing MIST as my primary research project over the next few years.

+I very much appreciate the support from the College that permits leaves like this.

 Please let me know if you need further details about any of these activities.